Wild-W/convert-case/README.md

 ```sh
 npm run build
 ```
+This command builds and copies the built library into `./index.node`.

 To run tests:

 ```sh
 npm test
 ```

-This command uses the [cargo-cp-artifact](https://github.com/neon-bindings/cargo-cp-artifact) utility to run the Rust build and copy the built library into `./index.node`.

 ## Learn More